syncdecodes/JS_PROJECTS/README.md

 View [Live Demo](https://syncdecodes.github.io/JS_PROJECTS/06_STOPWATCH/)

-## ✍️ WORD AND CHARACTER COUNTER APP
+## ✍️ Word and character counter app

 A lightweight and efficient JavaScript project that instantly counts words and characters as you type.
 Perfect for writers, students, and developers who need quick and accurate text analysis in a clean and minimal interface.